singnet/dev-portal/tutorials/publish/index.md

 ```# snet channel open-init ORGANIZATION_ID SERVICE_ID AMOUNT_IN_AGI EXPIRATION_BLOCK_NUMBER```

-For example with the following commands we open and initialize the channel for 10 cogs for ORGANIZATION_ID/example-service with expiration time 57600 blocks in the future (approximately 10 days with 15 seconds per blocks) :
+For example with the following commands we open and initialize the channel for 10 cogs for ORGANIZATION_ID/example-service with expiration time 57600 blocks in the future (approximately 10 days with 15 sec/blocks) :

 ```
 #  `snet channel block-number` returns the current block number